brandonwzhang/compilers/README.md

 Compiler for the Xi Programming Language

 ## Building
-With Apache Ant installed and the `JAVA_HOME` environment variable set, run the `xic-build` script.
+With Apache Ant installed and the `JAVA_HOME` environment variable set, run the `xic-build` script:
 ```
 ./xic-build
 ```